 How to send video cover letters

 So, let’s imagine a career service center encourages its upperclassman to record video resumes and video cover letters.
-Where will you store these videos, and how will they email them to potential employers?
+You may ask yourself the following questions: where will you store these videos, and how will they email them to potential employers?

 Students can upload or record an unlimited amount of videos with a video emailing platform, share videos without roadblocks, and track their video’s engagement.
 Intrigued?
 We don’t blame you!